jundalisay/sp/content/en/social/cycles/russia.md

 But we don't know why Ukraine is suddenly shifting towards the EU and NATO belatedly when Yugoslavia shifted much earlier.

 It clearly has an identity crisis, which we can only trace to the fall of Kiev in 1240 when it did not surrender to the non-liberal Mongols.

 But it is merely repeating the same mistake in 2022 by not surrendering to Putin.

-A barabarian would treat such non-surrendering as an affront.
-He would then deal with it severely.
+A barabarian would treat such non-surrendering as an affront which would be deal with it severely.
 This explains the harsh measures done by the Soviets against Ukraine.

 Instead of acting like its barbarian neighbors, Ukraine was urged on by the love of liberty and wealth which is not common in that part of the world.
+This is because it knows that it has an asset in its fertile land.
+(Update 2025: We minerals as fertile mines).

-This violates the Law of Nature, leading to the problems that afflicts those that go against Nature.
+This violates the Law of Nature, leading to the problems that afflicts those who go against Nature.

 Two solutions would've nipped the problem at the bud: